ondrejnovakcvut/asyncio-events/README.rst

 Events-asyncio
 ~~~~~~~~~~~~~~
-This is a modification of original [Events library](https://github.com/pyeve/events) that adds support for asyncio.
+This is a modification of `Events library`_ that adds support for asyncio.
 Unlike the original library, this modification only supports Python 3.5+.

 ----